jcarley/cli/Docs.md

 catalyze dashboard
 ```

-## <a id="db"></a> db
+# DB

 The `db` command gives access to backup, import, and export services for databases.
 The db command can not be run directly but has sub commands.

-### <a id="db-create"></a> create
+# DB Backup

 ```
-Usage: catalyze db backup SERVICE_NAME [-s]
+Usage: catalyze db backup DATABASE_NAME [-s]

 Create a new backup

 Arguments:
-  SERVICE_NAME=""   The name of the database service to create a backup for (i.e. 'db01')
+  DATABASE_NAME=""   The name of the database service to create a backup for (i.e. 'db01')

 Options:
   -s, --skip-poll=false   Whether or not to wait for the backup to finish
 ```

 `db backup` creates a new backup for the given database service.
-The backup is started and unless `-s` is specified, the CLI will poll every 2 seconds until it finishes.
+The backup is started and unless `-s` is specified, the CLI will poll every few seconds until it finishes.
 Regardless of a successful backup or not, the logs for the backup will be printed to the console when the backup is finished.
+If an error occurs and the logs are not printed, you can use the [db logs](https://resources.catalyze.io/paas/cli/sections/db-logs/) command to print out historical backup job logs.
 Here is a sample command

 ```
 catalyze db backup db01
 ```

-### <a id="db-download"></a> download
+# DB Download

 ```
-Usage: catalyze db download SERVICE_NAME BACKUP_ID FILEPATH [-f]
+Usage: catalyze db download DATABASE_NAME BACKUP_ID FILEPATH [-f]

 Download a previously created backup

 Arguments:
-  SERVICE_NAME=""   The name of the database service which was backed up (i.e. 'db01') BACKUP_ID=""      The ID of the backup to download (found from "catalyze backup list") FILEPATH=""       The location to save the downloaded backup to.
+  DATABASE_NAME=""   The name of the database service which was backed up (i.e. 'db01') BACKUP_ID=""       The ID of the backup to download (found from "catalyze backup list") FILEPATH=""        The location to save the downloaded backup to.
 This location must NOT already exist unless -f is specified

 Options:
   -f, --force=false   If a file previously exists at "filepath", overwrite it and download the backup
 ```

 `db download` downloads a previously created backup to your local hard drive.
 Be careful using this command is it could download PHI.
 Be sure that all hard drive encryption and necessary precautions have been taken before performing a download.
-The ID of the backup is found by first running the [db list](#db-list) command.
+The ID of the backup is found by first running the [db list](https://resources.catalyze.io/paas/cli/sections/db-list/) command.
 Here is a sample command

 ```
 catalyze db download db01 cd2b4bce-2727-42d1-89e0-027bf3f1a203 ./db.sql
 ```

-This assumes you are download a MySQL or PostgreSQL backup which takes the `.sql` file format.
+This assumes you are downloading a MySQL or PostgreSQL backup which takes the `.sql` file format.
 If you are downloading a mongo backup, the command might look like this

 ```
 catalyze db download db01 cd2b4bce-2727-42d1-89e0-027bf3f1a203 ./db.tar.gz
 ```

-### <a id="db-export"></a> export
+# DB Export

 ```
 Usage: catalyze db export DATABASE_NAME FILEPATH [-f]